Batya Ungar-Sargon: Trumpism

 In November 2024, Ungar-Sargon publicly encouraged American Jews to vote for Donald Trump in the 2024 U.S. presidential election.
 Diverging from the common classification of Trump as part of a right-wing populist and illiberal wave, Ungar-Sargon argued that Trump is not a radical or extremist but rather a centrist, who held similar positions to that of Democrats in the 1990s, and stated that "to Trump supporters, he is a liberal".
 In response, Cathy Young observed that the 1990s Democrats, even accounting for the shift to the centre as New Democrats under Bill Clinton, were still much more pro-abortion rights and pro-immigration than Trump.

 In March 2025, Ungar-Sargon introduced herself to HBO's Real Time with Bill Maher as a "MAGA leftist".
 When asked whether she had second thoughts, she said "I feel the opposite", arguing that Trump "took a Republican Party that was built on social conservatism, foreign interventions and wars, and free trade and free markets, and he basically took an ax to all of those".
-She further claimed that Trump's departed from traditional conservatism when he appointed Scott Bessent as U.S. Secretary of Treasury and that he "sidelined the pro-life wing of his party", adding: "That agenda that he laid out is socially moderate, antiwar, and anti–free trade, protectionist.
+She further claimed that Trump departed from traditional conservatism when he appointed Scott Bessent as U.S. Secretary of Treasury and that he "sidelined the pro-life wing of his party", adding: "That agenda that he laid out is socially moderate, antiwar, and anti–free trade, protectionist.
 That is a leftist position!"
 Various commentators, including among others Jonathan Chait, Kyle Kulinski, Nathan J. Robinson, and Nate Weisberg, responded by arguing that Ungar-Sargon's portrayal of Trump as a working-class advocate is incorrect and misleading because Trump's rhetoric on policy rarely matches his actions, that there is no such thing as a "MAGA lefty" and that Trump is "much, much worse" than centrist Democrats, and that the second Trump administration's actions have been anti-worker.

 Environmentalism and green politics

 Ungar-Sargon has expressed criticism of environmental and green politics, asserting that such movements often reflect elite priorities and neglect the interests of working-class communities.
-She argues that progressive opposition to environmentally harmful industries like coal mining often overlook perceived economic benefits these jobs provide to workers.
+She argues that progressive opposition to environmentally harmful industries like coal mining often overlook economic benefits these jobs provide to workers.
 She has criticized politicians who advocate green policies for engaging in environmentally harmful practices such as flying in private jets.
 She has also criticized the outsourcing of labor and environmental harm to countries like China.